statamic/docs/content/collections/docs/static-caching.md

 template: page
 blueprint: page
 intro: |
-    There is nothing faster on the web than static pages.
-They're like the speed of light — the theoretical maximum speed of anything.
-Instead of rendering pages dynamically, Statamic can cache static pages and pass routing to Apache or Nginx through reverse proxying.
+    Nothing loads faster faster than static pages.
+Instead of rendering pages dynamically on demand, Statamic can cache static pages and pass routing to Apache or Nginx with reverse proxying.
 stage: 3
 id: ffa24da8-3fee-4fc9-a81b-fcae8917bd74
 ---
+## Important Prefece

-Certain features — such as forms with server-side validation or randomization — don’t work with static page caching.
-As long as you understand that, you can leverage static caching for the fastest sites possible.
+Certain features — such as forms with server-side validation or content randomization — don’t work with static page caching.
+As long as you understand that, you can leverage static caching for maximum performance.

+> You can also use the [static site generator](https://github.com/statamic/ssg) to pre-generate and deploy **fully static HTML sites**.

 ## Caching Strategies

-Various caching strategies can be configured in different ways.
-Out of the box, in `static_caching.php` you will find two pre-configured strategies - one for each supported driver.
+Each caching strategy can be configured independently.
+Inside `config/static_caching.php` you will find two pre-configured strategies - one for each supported driver.

 ``` php
 return [